JAIIB PPB Principles and Practices of Banking Short Notes Module-wise

-3. International banking refers to dealing in cross border transaction.
+3. International banking refers to dealing in cross-border transactions.

-4. Universal banking offers all types of financial products like mutual fund, capital market
+4. Universal banking offers all types of financial products like mutual funds, capital market

-related products including share broking, commodity broking, etc, sale of gold/bullion,
+related products including share broking, commodity broking, etc, the sale of gold/bullion,

 government/corporate bonds, merchant banking, general banking, insurance (both life and nonlife), etc under one roof.